SeregPie/KMeans/README.md

 ---

-Instead of vectors you can use any values.
-However, you must provide a function to convert a value to a vector.
+You can use any values instead of vectors.
+In this case you must provide a function to convert a value to a vector.

 ```javascript
 let Athlete = class {